ubc-cpsc455-2024S/project-14_resting_shark/README.md

-# Group YY - {Short snappy Title of your project}
+# Group 14 - StudySwan

-- Your title can change over time.

 ## Describe your topic/interest in about 150-200 words